jiangyy12/Simplii/README.md

-## Project3 video  This video compare the original project with the new one.  https://youtu.be/2nvcmtN1Vqo
+## Project3 video
+This video compares the original project with the new one.  https://youtu.be/2nvcmtN1Vqo

 # Simplii